Chain-Fox/Chain-Fox/README.md

   <img src="https://www.chain-fox.com/logo.png" width="128" height="128">
   <h1>Chain-Fox</h1>
   <p>Bringing automated analysis to blockchain security.</p>
   <p>Note that the X account ChainFoxHQ is no longer maintained.
-All the updates will be published in X account DieBX00 </p>
+All the updates will be published in X account ChainFoxAI </p>
   <p>We are launching the new CFX token on **Bags**! </p>
   <p>Developers will receive **100%** of the royalties </p>.
   <p>Additionally, 5% of revenue will be distributed as staking rewards to existing CFX holders.</p>